Consider this the ultimate resource for all of your Thanksgiving pie needs. I’m sharing my top 20 holiday pie recipes, plus pie baking tips and more!

 For best results, I typically bake pies up to no more than 2 days in advance if I plan to store them in the fridge or at room temperature.
 All pies made with eggs and dairy products like milk, cream, cream cheese, sour cream need to be refrigerated.
 This includes pumpkin pie, cream pies, etc. Fruit pies made with fruit will keep at room temperature for up to 2 days.

-Can I Freeze Pie?
+Can I freeze pie?

 In most cases, yes you can!
 You can freeze baked and unbaked fruit pies and pecan pies for 1-2 months.
 Let baked pies cool completely, then freeze baked or unbaked pies uncovered for a few hours, and then wrap twice in plastic wrap before freezing long-term.